 Consequently, we are now witnessing a continuous development of native advertising strategies, while ad solutions are becoming more creative each day.
-That’s why in this blog post I will discuss the trends in this field and the five brightest native advertising examples of 2019 so far.
+That’s why in this blog post I will discuss the trends in this field and the five brightest native advertising examples of 2017.

 Native advertising trends